data-apis/array-api-strict/docs/index.md

    the [xfails
    file](https://github.com/data-apis/array-api-strict/blob/main/array-api-tests-xfails.txt).

-    The most notable of these is that in NumPy 1.26, the `copy=False` flag is not implemented for `asarray` and therefore `array_api_strict` raises `NotImplementedError` in that case.
+2. array-api-strict is just a thin, pure Python wrapper around `numpy.ndarray` and `numpy` functions.
+As such, the performance should be mostly comparable to NumPy, but nonetheless, performance is not a primary concern for this library, since it is only intended to be used for testing purposes.

-2. Since NumPy is a CPU-only library, the [device support](https://data-apis.org/array-api/latest/design_topics/device_support.html) in array-api-strict is superficial only. `x.device` is always a (private) `CPU_DEVICE` object, and `device` keywords to creation functions only
+3. Since NumPy is a CPU-only library, the [device support](https://data-apis.org/array-api/latest/design_topics/device_support.html) in array-api-strict is superficial only. `x.device` is always a (private) `CPU_DEVICE` object, and `device` keywords to creation functions only